Mid-15th Century Italian style leg harnesses

 3) finish the plate edges and corners

 4) Roll the top edge of the cuisse and upper cuisse plates.
-Roll the top and bottom edge of the two wrap plates.

 5) Dish knee cop and shape the wing on the knee cop.
-Shape the other plates.
+Shape

 6) Add a crease down the center of the legs.